Miltonly/Streets/Restivo Lane

 If Restivo Lane isn't the right fit, what similar streets should I look at?

-Wellwood offers detached homes around $1.7M for more space.
-Apple has a mix of townhouses and detached homes around $1.6M.
-Both are in the same Ford neighbourhood with similar commute and schools.
+Wettlaufer Terrace offers detached homes around $1.8M for more space.
+Apple Terrace mixes townhouses and detached homes around $1.6M for more variety.
+Both are in the same Ford neighbourhood.

 Selling on Restivo